 This picture of Steve at lunch didn’t work out that well either but maybe I just got his bad side–he looks too skinny.
 My saying that will make him happy.

+I stopped posting a daily picture because most of them were.
+Stupid.
+But here’s a better view of October.
 In Albuquerque, the trees don’t go gold all of a sudden, instead the green dulls, a yellowish hue appears, and then one day they all fall down.